Combinatorial Descent Data for Gerbes: Some Remarks

+A refinement argument shows that $\opn{tw{.}quant}$ is independent of the resolutions.
+We call it the {\em twisted quantization map}.

-The quantization map $\ol{\opn{Desc}}(F)$ does not come from a refinement or any similar local operation.
-Indeed, it is conjectured that in some cases (e.g.\ Calabi-Yau surfaces) the quantization would send a sheaf to a stack, thus destroying the geometry. \end{rem}
+The twisted quantization map $\opn{tw{.}quant}$ does not arise from a refinement or any similar geometric operation.
+Indeed, it is conjectured that in some cases (e.g.\ when $X$ is a Calabi-Yau surface) the twisted quantization would send a sheaf to a stack, thus destroying the geometry.

+An earlier approach to twisted deformation quantization (in previous versions of \cite{Ye1}) relied on {\em nonabelian multiplicative integration on surfaces} \cite{Ye6}.
+The new approach uses Theorem \ref{thm:1}, and is much shorter.
+Let us mention however that the ideas of \cite{Ye6} were recently picked up by \cite{BGNT2}, for comparing various nerves of a $2$-groupoid. \end{rem}

-\begin{rem} A crossed groupoid (i.e.\ crossed module over a groupoid) is the same as a {\em strict $2$-groupoid}.
-The homotopy set $\pi_0(\twocat{G})$ and groups $\pi_i(\twocat{G}, x)$ are the same in both incarnations.
+\begin{rem} A crossed groupoid (i.e.\ crossed module over a groupoid) is the same as a {\em strict $2$-groupoid}; see \cite[Proposition 5.5]{Ye2}.
+The homotopy set $\bsym{\pi}_0(G)$ and groups $\bsym{\pi}_i(G, x)$ are the same in both incarnations.
 A crossed groupoid is also the same as a category with inner gauge groups $(\cat{P}, \opn{IG}, \opn{ig})$ where $\cat{P}$ is a groupoid -- see \cite[Section 5 and Proposition 10.4]{Ye1}.

-Traditionally papers used $2$-groupoid language to discuss descent for gerbes (cf.\ \cite{BGNT}).
+Traditionally papers used the $2$-groupoid language to discuss descent for gerbes (cf.\ \cite{BGNT1}).
 In \cite{Ye1} we realized that the crossed groupoid language is more effective: geometric descent data comes naturally in terms of a cosimplicial crossed groupoid (see \cite[Section 10]{Ye1}), and also the Deligne construction (see \cite[Section 6]{Ye2}) appears as a crossed groupoid, so it is more natural to talk about the Deligne crossed groupoid.

 Another reason for preferring the crossed groupoid language is that defining combinatorial descent data, and proving Theorem \ref{thm:100}, is easier this way. \end{rem}